stefanotorresi/facile-it.github.io/content/blog/eng/how-php-7-tdd-helped-me-sleep-better.md

 Before Facile.it, I worked as C++ developer, and oh boy! did I really missed scalars and return types!

 *"I came onboard of the PHP community right in time"*, I thought...
 So I exploited this situation to start using all this new features.
-I started to enjoy having again the possibility of typehint string and integers, and I discovered how return types declaration enforces really well the cohesion of your objects, making it **rightly painful returning different types of data from the same method**, or mixing a type with null.
+I started to enjoy having again the possibility of typehint string and integers; I discovered how return types declaration enforces really well the cohesion of your objects, making it **rightly painful returning different things**: it became impossible returning something OR null, for example.

 Return types also demonstrated to be a **double edged sword** in some cases, especially on Doctrine entities: they are really useful to enforce consistency in your values, since they trigger a `\TypeError` each time you call a getter method on a erroneously empty property, but **you can't use them on nullable fields**, since it will break your application at any time during execution.

 On the other end, having return types declared on your business-logic classes it's pretty useful, and even more when used in conjunction with TDD: every time you define a mock you are forced to declare expectations and predictions with the right types, so it **indirectly helps maintaining the collaboration contract between objects**, without too much hassle.
-If I changed the signature of a method that was mocked somewhere, the mock would break the test, **highlighting the issue and making the test (and the high coverage) even more valuable**.
+If I changed the signature of a method that was mocked somewhere, the mock would break the test, **highlighting the issue and making the tests** (and the high coverage) **even more valuable**.

 # Conclusions
 At the end of the day, this (and other) **good practices are helpful** for both your job and your life: you can do a lot of things to be in your best shape and fit when you do your work, but stressful and (good) distracting events are unavoidable, you often will have to fight stress, fatigue or distraction and there will be days where you can't be at the top of your game, for any number of reasons.